13 Signs You Have An Emotionally Abusive Parent

 - Mental health problems

-Abuse of either kind is not okay and no one should be subjected to it from a parent, specifically.
+Abuse of either kind – from parents, spouses, or friends – is not okay and no one should be subjected to it from a parent, specifically.
 Parents are supposed to love us unconditionally and we shouldn’t feel like we have to earn that love and care.

 No one – even your parents – have the authority to undermine and demean you.
 You are strong enough on your own.
 If you are a victim of emotional abuse, I’d suggest that you contact a licensed therapist to help you break the cycle.